ColleagueRiley/RGFW/README.md

 The graphics backend supports OpenGL (EGL, software, OSMesa, GLES), Vulkan, DirectX and software rendering buffers.

 RGFW was designed as a backend for RSGL, but it can be used standalone or for other libraries, such as Raylib which uses it as an optional alternative backend.

+RGFW is multi-paradigm,\
+By default RGFW uses a flexible event system, similar to that of SDL, however you can use callbacks if you prefer that method.

 This library